odidama/my-portfolio/README.md

-I created a porrtfolio that holds a number of my projects under a multi-page fullstack app.
-I built the front end with streamlit, hosted the db on a postgres cloud db provider (Supabase) and wrote the backend on Python.
-I have used pandas, langchain, sqlalchemy as some of the helper modules.
+Full-Stack Data Engineering Portfolio
+Engineered a multi-page, full-stack portfolio application to showcase a range of data-driven projects.

+The application features a Streamlit front end and a Python backend, with a PostgreSQL database hosted on a cloud provider (Supabase) for persistent storage.

+Leveraged key libraries, including pandas for data manipulation, LangChain for AI-driven functionality, and SQLAlchemy for efficient database interaction.